Museum Mile (horse)

-Museum Mile (ミュージアムマイル, Myūjiamumairu) is an active Japanese Thoroughbred racehorse best known for winning the 2025 Satsuki Shō.
+Museum Mile (ミュージアムマイル, Myūjiamu Mairu) is an active Japanese Thoroughbred racehorse best known for winning the Satsuki Shō and the Arima Kinen in 2025.
+At the end of his 2025 season, he was awarded the JRA Award for Best Three-Year-Old Colt.

 He was named after a section of Fifth Avenue in New York City where major museums are located.

 Racing career

 2024: two-year-old season

 Museum Mile debuted on August 24, 2024, in a two-year-old maiden race at Chukyo Racecourse over a distance of 1,800 meters on turf, under jockey Hideaki Miyuki.
 Starting as the fourth favorite, he broke slowly and raced from the rear.
 He ran around the field on the third corner but finished third despite a late rally.

 On October 5, he contested a two-year-old maiden race at Kyoto Racecourse.
 Tracking mid-pack, he responded strongly to the whip in the stretch, overtaking Shonan Caserta at the wire to secure his maiden victory by a nose.

 His third start came in the Kigiku Sho on November 10 with jockey Cristian Demuro.
 Settling third-last early, he swung wide on the third turn, advanced to third by the final turn, and surged clear in the stretch to win by three lengths over Yamanin Bouclier, marking his second victory.

 Museum Mile then targeted his first graded stakes race, the Asahi Hai Futurity Stakes on December 15.
 Starting as the second favorite, he recovered from a slow start to track the leaders along the rail.
 In the stretch, he chased Admire Zoom but could not overtake the winner, finishing second by a length.